How to Become a Counseling Psychologist: Education and Career Roadmap

 Earning a bachelor's degree is the first step for prospective counseling psychologists.
 Students can earn a degree in a related field, such as education or psychology or in an unrelated liberal arts field.
 All students, regardless of major, should get some exposure to psychology by taking key courses such as developmental psychology, abnormal psychology, educational psychology, social psychology and statistics.

 - Gain experience in a counseling-related setting.
 Volunteering or working in a mental health setting demonstrates commitment to the counseling profession.
-Some undergraduate programs offer structured internships for credit that allow students to set up appropriate work experiences with mentors and to document their progress.
-This type of experience also give a student an opportunity to develop a relationship with a counseling professional who may be able to write a letter of recommendation for graduate school applications.
+Some undergraduate programs offer structured internships for credit that allow students to set up appropriate work experiences with mentors and then document their progress.
+This type of experience also gives a student an opportunity to develop a relationship with a counseling professional who may be able to write a letter of recommendation for graduate school applications.

 - Join a student group for psychology students.
 A group such as Psi Chi, an honors society for students studying psychology, may offer opportunities to meet professional psychologists or attend conferences.
 This can increase students' exposure to the different career opportunities for counseling psychologists and help them make decisions about their own careers.